Fahad-Ali-Qureshi/fahad-google-events/README.md

 Install the release APK in your Android via this Link [this Link](installables/FahadGoogleEvents%20V23.05.22.02.apk)

-OR by navigating to installables folder manually in this repo where release APK is named as FahadGoogleEvents%20V23.05.22.02.apk
+OR by navigating to installables folder manually in this repo where release APK is named as FahadGoogleEvents V23.05.22.02.apk

 ## Usage